 There are three main things you have to understand, composition, light and how to use your zoom.
 We've got loads of good stuff on the site to help you take good photos.
-I suggest you start with our photography DVD Digital Photography Exposed - from boring to brilliant.
+I suggest you start with our Ultimate Beginners Course - from boring to brilliant.

 In this how to get good photos tip I'm going to give you some basics which will have you taking excellent photos with any camera from top of the range DSLRs to mobile phones.

 Getting good photos isn't even about the subject, the photo on the right is just some blades of grass but because I know all about light, composition and how to use a zoom it works.
 So let's start with the camera.